PERM (Labor Certification) Frequently Asked Questions

 Q: What is the new standard for alternate experience in Labor Certification cases?

-A: The employer should accept any and all experience that would reasonably prepare an applicant for the position and not permit an employer to accept only the specific related experience the alien might have, without regard to whether the other experience would prepare the applicant for the position in question.
+A: The employer should accept any and all experience that would reasonably prepare an applicant for the position and not permit an employer to accept only the specific related experience the foreign national might have, without regard to whether the other experience would prepare the applicant for the position in question.
 Alternative requirements and primary requirements must be substantially equivalent, to each other with respect to whether the applicant can perform the job duties in a reasonable manner.
-However, DOL cautions that even where the employer’s alternative requirements are substantially equivalent, but the alien does not meet the primary job requirement and only qualifies through the alternative requirements, such alternative requirements will be viewed as unlawfully tailored to the alien’s qualifications unless the employer indicates that applicants “with any suitable combination of education, training or experience are acceptable.”
+However, DOL cautions that even where the employer’s alternative requirements are substantially equivalent, but the foreign national does not meet the primary job requirement and only qualifies through the alternative requirements, such alternative requirements will be viewed as unlawfully tailored to the foreign national’s qualifications unless the employer indicates that applicants “with any suitable combination of education, training or experience are acceptable.”

 Q: Can an employee get credit for work experience gained on the job with the sponsoring employer?